James B. Edwards College of Dental Medicine

 International Applicants: National Dental Board Examination (NDBE) Parts I and II scores are required from graduates of international schools applying to the program and must be sent directly to MUSC from the Joint Commission on National Dental Examinations (JCNDE).
-All international transcripts must be accompanied by an Educational Credential Evaluators (E.C.E.) course evaluation report (www.ece.org).
-Applicants are also required to demonstrate oral and written proficiency in English (TOEFL or IELTS).
+All international transcripts must be accompanied by a WES or ECE (Educational Credential Evaluators, www.ece.org) course evaluation report.
+Applicants are required to demonstrate oral and written proficiency in English (TOEFL or IELTS exam results).
 The MUSC institutional code is 5407.
-In addition, a one year US post-dental educational experience is required.
+In addition, a one year US post-dental educational experience (fellowship / preceptorship) is required.

 It is the policy of the Medical University of South Carolina not to discriminate on the basis of race, creed, national origin or sex in its admissions, employment and other educational activities and programs.

 The application and all supporting data are to be sent to the contact address listed in the beginning of this document.
 Once received, the application and all associated documents become the property of MUSC and cannot be returned.
 Applications may be submitted beginning June 01, 2015 through the application deadline of August 14, 2015 for matriculation into the program beginning June 13, 2016.
 Applications and supporting data must be complete for consideration.
 Early submission is strongly recommended as applications are evaluated when complete.
 Qualified applicants are invited for interview at MUSC.
 Please contact Dr. Levitan by email (preferred format for all communications) with any questions.